-Every time users send funds to and from a dapp or transfers any ERC20 coin between wallets they must pay a fee to do so.
+Every time users send funds to and from a dapp or transfer any ERC20 coin between wallets they must pay a fee to do so.
 This is because Ethereum currently uses miners to validate transactions on the network.
 These miners use their specialized hardware to add new transactions to the blockchain.
-An auction-style system determines how miners choose which transactions to process first.
-The higher the fee attached to a transaction, the higher up on the miner’s list it goes to be added.
-This incentivizes the miner to continue operating on the network and helps to cover its ongoing running costs.

 What is Ethereum gas?

 Ethereum transaction fees are calculated based on how much "gas" the action requires.